nlesc-sherlock/emma/ansible.md

 ssh-keygen -f roles/common/files/${HOST_NAME}.key
 ```

+The user should check if each role has extra steps to setup environment.
+For example, the hadoop role requires the generation of an extra ssh-key for the hadoop user.

 ## Install ansible
 The recommended version is Ansible 2.2.
 Ansible should be installed using pip.
 To install pip and ansible dependencies do the following:
 ```